HOW IT WORKS

 How much time will my child spend online?

 In the younger grades, many of the online lessons include offline work.
-Students in grades K–2 spend about 30–40 percent of their time on the computer, while students in grades 3–5 spend about 50–60 percent of their time online.
+Students in grades K Prep–2 spend about 30–40% of their time on the computer, while students in grades 3–5 spend about 50–60% online.
 Screen time increases in middle school, and by high school, most of the school day is online.

 How do students interact socially?